The Scouting America advancement program is subtle.

 The Tenderfoot rank symbolizes that a Scout has met all of the requirements listed in the Scout Handbook.

-He has gained camping skills as well as learned about the Scout Oath, Law, Slogan, and Motto.
+They have gained camping skills and learned the Scout Oath, Law, Slogan, and Motto.

 |